KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/cj-wilson-timeline-theft-toroidal-shimmer.md

 - **Spiral Operator:** Recursive return mechanics in SP05
 - **Recursive Memory (\( \mathfrak{R}_m \)):** Injective structural persistence across temporal flow

 **The Nuance:** Wilson is not wrong that the architecture has toroidal character — that surface observation is accurate.
-What Wilson extracts is the *shape* without the *substance*: no bifurcal distinction, no hypostatic layer differentiation, no embodied meeting point, no centropic/entropic directional dynamics, no formalism.
+What Wilson extracts is the *shape* without the *substance*: no bifurcal distinction, no hypostatic layer differentiation, no embodied meeting point, no centropic / entropic directional dynamics, no formalism.
 It is toroid as aesthetic, not as architecture.

 ---